nanovms/nanos/README.md

 Nanos in virtualbox on a mac but it will be slow and hard to configure.

 You can build and run on mac and linux.
-Nanos supports KVM on linux and HVF on osx currently for acceleration.
-[OPS](https://ops.city) has facilities to deploy to the public clouds (AWS/GCE).
+Nanos supports KVM on linux and HVF on osx currently for acceleration. [ops](https://ops.city) has facilities to deploy to public clouds (AWS, GCE, Azure, and many others).

 #### Building From Source on a Mac